Top Holiday Ideas

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

 The Park offers five camping areas to rest and safaris are the best way to sight the magnificent wildlife.
-Besides the organized safari drives, one can also chose to self-drive.
-Howver, make sure you are armed with a map of the park from the kiosk at Okaukuejo or Namutoni, which also give details of which animals are most likely to visit which watering holes.
+Besides the organized safari drives, one can also choose to self-drive.
+However, make sure you are armed with a map of the park from the kiosk at Okaukuejo or Namutoni, which also gives details of which animals are most likely to visit which watering holes.
 Three out of the five camps have floodlights around the waterholes, making sighting of animals at night possible.
-The lodges and facilities are available in the camping sites, namely the Dolomite camp, Halali, Namutoni, Okaukuejo, Onkoshi, Olifantsrus.
+The lodges and facilities are available in the camping sites, namely the Dolomite Camp, Halali, Namutoni, Okaukuejo, Onkoshi, Olifantsrus.
 The geography of the park includes the Etosha pan as well as the dolomite hills.
 The dolomite hills in the western area of the park are where the mountain zebras are often spotted.
-The park is home to 114 mammal species, 110 reptile species, 340 bird species and 16 amphibian species.
-The animals found here include, African Bush Elephant, white and black rhinos, Angolan Giraffe, Cape buffalo, leopard, lion, cheetah, African wildcat, brown hyena, black backed jackal, cape fox, spotted hyena, mongoose, meerkat, kudu, springboks, gemsboks and more.
-The different birds found here are the different species of hornbills, storks, eagles, vultures, shrikes, wwaxbills, sandgrouse, waterfowl, hawks, waders, bustards, herons, owls, hoopoe, South African ostrich and more.
-The saline plains of the park are devoid of any vegetation; however the woodlands mainly comprise of the Mopane trees.
+The park is home to 114 mammal species, 110 reptile species, 340 bird species, and 16 amphibian species.
+The animals found here include, African Bush Elephant, white and black rhinos, Angolan Giraffe, Cape buffalo, leopard, lion, cheetah, African wildcat, brown hyena, black-backed jackal, Cape fox, spotted hyena, mongoose, meerkat, kudu, springboks, gemsboks and more.
+The different birds found here are the different species of hornbills, storks, eagles, vultures, shrikes, waxbills, sandgrouse, waterfowl, hawks, waders, bustards, herons, owls, hoopoe, South African ostrich and more.
+The saline plains of the park are devoid of any vegetation; however, the woodlands mainly comprise of the Mopane trees.
 The other vegetation includes grasslands and shrub savannahs interspersed through the park.
 The varying topography coupled with the waterholes and streams that flow surrounding the pan is perfect for the wildlife of the region.
 The best time to visit the park is between May and September which are the cooler months.
 Etosha is one of the best national parks to spot the varied types of wildlife that are at ease in their arid yet comforting habitat.
 For novice wildlife seekers as well as veterans, the Etosha National Park remains one of the most ideal places to catch sight of its wonderful wildlife, since as most who have visited the park often say, here the wildlife comes to you.
 Though pursuing the animals has its share of excitement, Etosha with its water holes makes viewing of wildlife relatively much easier.
 Visit the Etosha National Park for it is perhaps Namibia’s most amazing wildlife experience.